Suraj151/esp8266-framework/README.md

 - The bundled example builds with every flag the board can support.
 - Every `__i_*` symbol the flag set implies is defined exactly once.
 - Microsecond time is monotonic across the platform's counter wrap, and `ps` shows non-zero CPU share for tasks with sub-millisecond callbacks after a few ticks.
-- `srvc list` shows every service the build started, and stop and start actually freeze and resume them.
+- `service list` shows every service the build started, and stop and start actually freeze and resume them.
 - Reboot and factory reset both round-trip without losing the database.
 - With storage on, upload and download over SFTP work.
 - With contextual execution on, a task on each lane runs and prints without corrupting a stack.